Download the Curicullum for 2020-2021 clicking here

 All qualifying exam forms are available at the Secretariat Webpage.

-- The Course Outlines of the Undergraduate Program (PPS) are is available here.
+- The Course Outlines of the Undergraduate Program is available here.

 - Undergruaduate Studies Regulation is available at the Regulations Webpage.

 - Internship Regulation is available at the Regulations Webpage.